siderolabs/talos/website/content/v1.3/talos-guides/network/vip.md

             ip: 192.168.1.15
 ```

-Obviously, for your own environment, the interface and the DHCP setting may
+For your own environment, the interface and the DHCP setting may differ, or you may
-differ.
-You are free to use static addressing (`cidr`) instead of DHCP.
+use static addressing (`cidr`) instead of DHCP.

 ## Caveats

-In general, the shared IP should just work.
-However, since it relies on `etcd` for elections, the shared IP will not come
+Since VIP functionality relies on `etcd` for elections, the shared IP will not come
 alive until after you have bootstrapped Kubernetes.
-In general, this is not a problem, but it does mean that you cannot use the
+This does mean that you cannot use the
-shared IP when issuing the `talosctl bootstrap` command.
+shared IP when issuing the `talosctl bootstrap` command (although, as noted above, it is not recommended to access the Talos API via the VIP).
-Instead, that command will need to target one of the controlplane nodes
+Instead, the `bootstrap` command will need to target one of the controlplane nodes
-discretely.
+directly.